 Self-identification is optional, and students who choose to self-identify do not need to do so with a prescribed level of specificity.
 For example, a student may choose to self-identify as a member of the LGBTQ+ community but need not also specify whether they are gay, lesbian, bisexual/pansexual, and/or transgender/nonbinary.

-Students self-identify through various means (e.g., admissions statements, post-enrollment forms) but the information does not get entered into any central tracking mechanism.
-If a student is identified as LGBTQ+ they are added to a career services diverse student email distribution list.
+Students self-identify through various means (e.g., admissions statements, post-enrollment forms) but the information does not get entered into a central tracking mechanism.
+If a student is identified as LGBTQ+ they are added to a career services student email distribution list.

 Recruitment efforts are directed to the fora where there is the broadest potential reach.
 For example, faculty recruitment efforts include the largest faculty job forum (offered by the Association of American Law Schools).
 There is also targeted outreach to publications designated for the specific category of staff/faculty/administrators being sought, regardless of geographic location, to encourage all individuals with related experience to apply.